Who is eligible for Arnona discounts?

 Moreover, if you receive a discount but neglect to pay your dues by the end of the calendar year, policy dictates that the discount will be revoked.

 If you have not registered your apartment under your name, you must do so before applying for a discount.
 See “Filing Under Your Name”.

 How do you apply?

 Applications may be submitted online, in person during public reception hours or left in their drop box.
-To apply in person, make an appointment for the “hanachot b’Arnona” department as per the information at the end of this article.
+To apply in person, make an appointment for the “hanachot b’Arnona” department via this link.

 Visa holders will only receive a discount for the part of year during which their visas are valid.
 Once they are renewed, they must be presented to the Arnona office so that the discount may apply for the remainder of the year.